DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-This compact action camera is waterproof at up to 33’ and crushproof to 440 pounds.
-Not only that, but it can still capture great video with 4K recording at 24/30 frames per second, and up to 120 frames per second in HD.
+This compact action camera is waterproof at up to 33’ and crushproof at 440 pounds.
+It can still capture great video with 4K recording at 24/30 frames per second and up to 120 frames per second in HD.

 The camera has a fixed and effective focal length of 24mm.
 Though this is limiting in some respects, it still features great glass and will yield crisp results.

 The problems with this camera mainly center around its compact size.
-Having a fixed focal length and no external audio input make it a difficult choice for any vlogger not centered on action sports or situations where a small durable camera would be nice.
+Having a fixed focal length and no external audio input makes it a difficult choice for any vlogger not centered on action sports or situations where a small, durable camera would be nice.

 |Waterproof & Crushproof|

 Check the current price on Adorama